 Staff Profile

 I am a political and urban geographer, with an interest in how cities are governed and transformed by diverse actors.
-This might include anyone from local governments and private developers to social movements, criminal groups, or ordinary people.
+This might include anyone from local governments and private developers to social movements or criminal groups.
 My research mainly focuses on the Latin American region, in particular Brazil.

-I completed my PhD in Geography at King's College London in 2015, and then postdoctoral fellowships at the Centro de Estudos da Metrópole (CEM) and at the Universidade Estadual Paulista (UNESP), both in Sao Paulo.
-In 2020, I returned to the UK to undertake a Leverhulme Trust Early Career Fellowship at the London School of Economics.
+I completed my PhD in Geography at King's College London in 2015, followed by postdoctoral fellowships at the Centro de Estudos da Metrópole (CEM) and at the Universidade Estadual Paulista (UNESP) (both in Sao Paulo), and a Leverhulme Trust Early Career Fellowship at the London School of Economics.
 I have been Lecturer in Political Geography at Newcastle University since September 2023.

-My research broadly addresses themes of urban development, governance, security and sustainability in Latin America and especially Brazil.
-I am interested in how state and nonstate actors coexist and co-produce governance in particular urban spaces, in arrangements than span from conflict to collaboration.
-This has included projects looking at topics such as gentrification and displacement; informal and peripheral urbanisation; subjectivity and everyday life at the margins; police/criminal relations; social movements and participation; and illiberalism and electoral geography.
+My research addresses diverse themes, including urban development, urban governance, security, political ecology, subjectivity and electoral geography, with a focus on Latin American American cities.
+I am particularly interested in how a range of state and nonstate actors act together to govern urban spaces.
+This has included projects looking at topics such as gentrification and displacement; informal urbanisation; subjectivity and everyday life; police/criminal relations; social movements and participation; illiberalism, populism and electoral geography.
 My current research is exploring the relationship between informal land development, environmental conservation and organised crime in Brazilian cities.

 I am interested in receiving expressions of interest from potential PhD candidates.
 Please get in touch if you're interested in developing a project linked to any of my own research interests.